 Consumption of the right set of nutrition helps significantly in relieving muscle stress.
-Certain foods such as Tarte cherries facilitate the production of enzymes that enhance blood circulation and consequently relieves the soreness in your muscles.
+Certain foods such as Tarte cherries facilitate the production of enzymes that enhance blood circulation and consequently reduces the soreness in your muscles.
 Include foods rich in antioxidants to boost your muscle recovery and strength building capacity in your body.

 Although physical activity is critical for an athletic body, your body must get sufficient rest to allow for the muscles to recover from the post-workout stress and tear.
 Make sure you take adequate rest, which includes sufficient sleep, ideally an eight-hour strength so that your body can relax physically and mentally.
 Unrested muscles increase the risk of muscular injuries.

-Many sports coaches and nutritionist recommend consuming caffeine, preferably black coffee, an hour before a workout.
-Caffeine if consumed at the right time and in controlled quantities can significantly help in bringing down muscle soreness and fatigue.
+Many sports coaches and nutritionists recommend consuming caffeine, preferably black coffee, an hour before a workout.
+Caffeine if consumed at the right time and in controlled quantities, can significantly help in bringing down muscle soreness and fatigue.
 However, make sure that you do not over-consume caffeine and do not add sugar to your coffee.
 Avoid caffeine at odd hours, such as before bedtime, and try to restrict your consumption to early morning.

 If you quote information from this page in your work, then the reference for this page is: